emoose/xvdtool/README.md

 #### Naming the keys
 For CIK it is not important how the keys are named if they have the binary structure of `[16 byte encryption key GUID][32 byte CIK]`.
-Xvd signing keys should have a distinct identifier so you can refer to them via the `-sk (-signkey)` cmdline switch.
+XVD signing keys should have a distinct identifier so you can refer to them via the `-sk (-signkey)` cmdline switch.
-Odk need to be named either by OdkIndex (`<index>.odk`) or by its identifier: `RedOdk.odk, StandardOdk.odk etc.` For detailed up-to-date info refer to: `LibXboxOne/Keys/`
+ODK needs to be named either by OdkIndex (`<index>.odk`) or by its identifier: `RedOdk.odk, StandardOdk.odk etc.` For detailed up-to-date info refer to: `LibXboxOne/Keys/`

 ### What are XVDs?